Mohit-3430/AAC/README.md

 We have used data from trusted sources and built some ML/DL models tackling 4 problem-statements:

 * Predicting the Yield of the crop based on the geographical aspects
-* Predicting the modal price of the crop.
+* Predicting the modal price of the crop based on the historic data.
 * Identifying the health status of soil.
 * Classifying the health status of the crop based on the images of leaves.
 #### 1. Yield Prediction: